“Everything must be made as simple as possible. But not simpler.”

 Therefore, you need a way to deliver your “redundant” content to new subscribers…in a way that feels uplifting and MEI’ing to them.

 Some “experts” say you should segment your list and send different content to different people.
-But this is manipulative and complicated.
+But this is manipulative, not to mention complicated.

 Keep it simple.
 Send everyone the same content.
 Gear it all to your PFCs.